Life Is Peachy: Contemporary

-Retrospective reviews
+Retrospective

 In a 2002 critical reappraisal, Ashley Bird of Kerrang! wrote that Life Is Peachy was a "difficult, angular, sinister record".
 He wrote that many have divergent opinions of the album; for some, it was "disjointed", and for others, it was regarded as "the finest hour" of the band.
 Elaborating further, he stated: "In Faith No More terms, this was Angel Dust, in Nirvana terms it was In Utero.
 In anyone's terms, it's one hell of a ride".
 Praising Davis' vocal performance on "Good God", Bird said its powerful chorus would be a pivotal moment on the album, thus becoming an important influence for "legions of down-tuned wannabes" who "ripped off" this singing style.
 But, he added, "never has a metal mantra been delivered with more tortured passion" than Davis.
 Bird regarded "Good God" as the "pinnacle" of Life Is Peachy.
 He dismissed "K@#Ø%!", which he included in "a couple of slips", although that was not enough to impair "an album of such diverse charms".
 Q magazine's Danny Scott said the album is "Harsher and harder than their groundbreaking debut."

 The Greenwood Encyclopedia of Rock History author Bob Gulla described Davis as a "virulent singer" on the album.
 Gulla gave a laudatory assessment, writing that he "seethed his way through the recording in helping to define himself as one of the most compelling and troubled voices in all of rock", and praised the creative partnership, stating that "the manic guitars and rhythm surrounding him only enhanced the final product".
 Anderson stated the album was a sort of "de-evolution" for the band due to its abrasive production that contrasted with the 1994 debut album.
 "Much of Life Is Peachy is ugly", he said, whereas a notion of "playfulness" was showcased on the 1998 follow-up album.
 He further stated that Life Is Peachy was "pure Korn id—nothing but anger and violence".
 Anderson wrote, '[t]hat's not to say it's a bad album", but that it was actually "one of the more fascinating (if inconsistent) entries in the nu metal canon".
 In a 2021 retrospective review, Metal Hammer noted that Life Is Peachy was "occasionally wacky" but also "far more" experimental than the debut album, further stating that songs such as "Chi", "Mr. Rogers", "No Place to Hide", and "Wicked" are "moments of genuine brilliance", and added, "But they're all topped by the savage 'Good God', which can lay a claim to being the best song Korn have ever written."
 The magazine felt that the triviality of "Porno Creep", "K@#Ø%!", and "Lowrider", tended to downgrade the album.